lvguowei/lvguowei-website/content/post/sicp-goodness-sqrt.md

   (fixed-point (average-damp (lambda (y) (/ x y))) 1.0))
 {{< /highlight >}}

+Ha!
+If you pay attention this process has become exactly the same as the iterative guessing.
+But now we give everything a better name so that we can talk about them.

+**I think we should emphasize more about the power of names.
+In Greek mythology, you can not say a God's name casually because the name itself is too powerful.
+In programming, being able to give names to things is also very powerful, because then we can talk about, improve and change them.**

 I suggest that you stop for a second and appreciate how much expressive power we have at this point, and how we achieve all these by just combining functions.

 # More on average damping

-I was scratch my head trying to get better understanding of this average damping.
+I was scratching my head trying to get better understanding of this average damping.
 I googled it, no result.
 But turns out that damping has some meaning in Physics.

 > Progressively reduce the amplitude of (an oscillation or vibration).